Find Affordable College Courses

 Syracuse, NY

-Out of the 5 schools in New York that were part of this year’s ranking, Syracuse University landed the # 3 spot on the list.
-Located in the city of Syracuse, Syracuse is a private not-for-profit school with a very large student population.
+A rank of #3 on this year’s list means Syracuse University is a great place for human development and family studies students working on their master’s degree.
+Located in the midsize city of Syracuse, Syracuse is a private not-for-profit school with a fairly large student population.

 Read full report on Human Development & Family Studies at Syracuse University